-But they were playing a game with Bilal.
-One of the pagans who was present played the role of a sympathizer and he said: "Take it easy, Umayyah.
+Yet, as they were torturing Bilal, one of the pagans who was present decided to play the role of a sympathizer, and he said: "Take it easy, Umayyah.
 By Al-Laat, he will not be tortured again.
 Indeed Bilal is one of us; his mother is our slave girl.
 He will not be pleased to talk ill about us or to ridicule us because of his conversion to Islam."
-But Bilal gazed at their lying, cunning faces and with complete calmness that shook them violently.
-He again chanted "God is One, God is One!"
+But Bilal gazed at their lying, cunning faces and with a serene calmness that shook them violently, he again chanted "God is One, God is One!"
 The next day, Bilal was taken out to the open sun and extreme heat.
 Bilal knew what was to come and he was patient, brave and knew that if he remained in this state, a great reward awaited him in the Hereafter.